 High doses of beta carotene are a common treatment for erythropoietic protoporphyria.

 A treatment option only approved for erythropoietic protoporphyria is afamelanotide (Scenesse), a medicine that increases melanin in the skin.
 This protects skin from sunlight and allows more time in the sun without a painful skin reaction.
 An implant is placed under the skin that slowly releases the medicine.
 Talk with your health care provider about safety information and any potential serious side effects.

 If you have porphyria:

-Learn what could trigger symptoms.
-Talk to your doctor about the type of porphyria you have and become familiar with possible symptom triggers and ways to avoid them.
+- Learn what could trigger symptoms.
+Talk to your health care provider about the type of porphyria you have.
+Learn about possible symptom triggers and how to avoid them.

-Inform your health care providers.
-Tell all your health care providers that you have porphyria.
-This is particularly important because sometimes treatments, medications or surgery can trigger porphyria symptoms.
+- Inform your health care providers.
+Tell all your providers that you have porphyria.
+This is important because sometimes treatments, medicines, illness or surgery can trigger porphyria symptoms.

-Wear a medical alert bracelet or necklace.
-Have information about your condition inscribed on a medical alert bracelet or necklace, and always wear it.
+- Wear a medical alert bracelet or necklace.
+Have information about your condition placed on a medical alert bracelet or necklace.
+Always wear it.

 Preparing for an appointment

-If you have signs and symptoms of porphyria, you're likely to start by seeing your primary care provider.
-However, because porphyria can be difficult to diagnose, you may be referred to a doctor who specializes in blood disorders (hematologist).
+If you have symptoms of porphyria, you're likely to start by seeing your primary care provider.
+However, because porphyria can be difficult to diagnose, you may be referred to a specialist in blood disorders (hematologist) or skin conditions (dermatologist).